Reading Blue Mountain and Northern 2102: Hiatus and second restoration

 No. 2102's last run in the 20th century occurred on October 27, 1991, after pulling a special 12-car train called The Anthracite Express to Tamaqua, in celebration of the 160th anniversary of the opening of the Little Schuylkill Navigation Railroad.
 After the event was over, No. 2102 was taken out of service and was due for another overhaul.
-No. 2102 would remain in storage out of public view inside the Port Clinton shop, but occasionally, it would be brought outside for static display in front of the RBM&N station in Temple.
+No. 2102 would remain in storage out of public view inside the Port Clinton shop, but occasionally, it would be brought outside for static display in front of the RBM&N station in Port Clinton.

 In January 2016, the RBMN started a mechanical evaluation of the locomotive, with the goal of restoring the locomotive to operation.
 Muller spent hundreds of thousands of dollars to rebuild the locomotive, with additional funds raised through ticket sales.
 The inside firebox sheets were replaced, 729 stay bolts were either replaced or repaired, and all flues and tubes were taken out.
 The rear support was also replaced after an unrepaired crack was discovered.

 By the end of 2020, the refurbishment of the boiler was nearing completion.
-On January 10, 2021, No. 2102 was fired up for the first time in nearly 30 years, and the first the 21st century.
+On January 10, 2021, No. 2102 was fired up for the first time in nearly 30 years, and the first time of the 21st century.
 When tested at working boiler pressure, all components, including the boiler, injectors, feedwater heater, and stoker, were found to be in good working order.
 The locomotive was still not ready to run yet, as the cab still needed to be reinstalled; and it had borrowed No. 425's tender for the test-fire while its tender was still being repaired.
 The multi-year project had cost $2.4 million, and taken 5 years to complete.